 Figure 2: Broad Prompt Output Example

-In terms of qualitative patterns, the model frequently produced short and list-like responses as shown in Figure 2 rather than detailed checklists.
-While it often flagged certain recurring issues, it consistently failed to detect critical requirements in protocols as shown in Table 4 Overall, the Broad prompt demonstrated the weakness of unguided prompting.
+The model frequently produced short and list-like responses as shown in Figure 2 rather than detailed checklists.
+While it often flagged certain recurring issues, it consistently failed to detect critical requirements in protocols as shown in Table 5 Overall, the Broad prompt demonstrated the weakness of unguided prompting.
 While capable of identifying obvious typos and occasional misconfigurations, its detection of benchmark-aligned errors was inconsistent and unreliable across protocols.
 These findings establish a baseline for comparison with the Mid and Specific prompts, where addition guidance was introduced.

 4.2.2 Test case 2: Mid prompt